Axelrod-Python/Axelrod/docs/contributing.rst

 strategy is as expected (the tests for this is inherited in the :code:`init` method).
-Please be sure to classify new strategies according to the already present dimensions but if you create a new dimension you do not **need** to re classify all the other strategies (but feel free to! :)).
+Please be sure to classify new strategies according to the already present dimensions but if you create a new dimension you do not **need** to re classify all the other strategies (but feel free to! :)), but please do add it to the :code:`default_classifier` in the :code:`axelrod/player.py` parent class.

 How to run tests
 ''''''''''''''''